 Add an optional filter.

-You can further refine your query by adding adding a service, operation, or attribute key and value(s) to a filter where it makes sense (Lightstep prunes the available list as you add filters).
+You can further refine your query by adding adding a service, operation, or attribute key and value(s) to a filter where it makes sense (Cloud Observability prunes the available list as you add filters).

 Alerts require a specific input window to determine how far back to look for alert violations.